-It is a massive pink painting which one can step into like a calming, healing bath.
-A loving world in which one dissolves.
-COME IN(SIDE) ME forms literally an invitation, to enter a pink h(e)aven.
-It is a universal mother's gesture to carry the spectator as if you are once again a baby and can feel the nourishment and safety of a giant pink womb.
+The immersive abstract pink painting allows the viewer to surrender to it and symbolically step into it as if into a nurturing, calming bath.
+A loving, tranquil world in which one dissolves.
+COME IN(SIDE) ME literally forms an invitation to enter a pink h(e)aven.
+It is a universal maternal gesture to carry the viewers as if they were babies again, allowing them to feel the nourishment and safety of a giant pink womb.

 The letters COME IN ME are placed against each other, so the spectator does not immediately understand what is written.
 If the text would be read and understood immediately, the rational calculating mind would too quickly label the work.
 The likelihood of being open for the work would thereby be reduced.
 By making the text illegible at first glance, the viewer does not walk on too quickly and the canvas gets the chance to do its work: refreshing the viewer’s inner self.